2022 – 2023 INTERNSHIP COHORT

 E-mail: lassaad@uw.edu

-Graduate Program: University of Washington
+Graduate Program: Clinical Psychology at Temple University

 E-mail: ahroger2@uw.edu